pytorch/vision/README.md

 release history of the project:
 - each numbered directory holds the version of the documents at the time of release
-- there are two special directories: `master` and `stable`.
+- there are two special directories: `main` and `stable`.
 The first holds the current HEAD version of the documentation, and can be updated from time to time (a future enhancement: merging a PR updates this automatically) via something like
   ```
   # get a clean environment
-  git checkout master
+  git checkout main
   git clean -xfd
   virtualenv /tmp/venv
   source /tmp/venv/bin/activate